richchapler/AzureSolutionsDocumentation/docs/Deployment_Synapse_ParameterizedLinkedServices.md

 Successful merge of the pull request means that the "production" branch is ready to review on the production instance of Synapse.

 ### Step 3: Review Result
+In this step, we will review the result.

+Complete the following steps:

 * Navigate to **Synapse Studio** in your production instance of Synapse
 * Confirm that you are working in the "**production**" branch